Qihoo360/evpp/readme.md

 As described above, there are not many ones to choose from.
 So we develop one ourself.
 The design of the interface is highly inspired by [muduo](https://github.com/chenshuo/muduo "https://github.com/chenshuo/muduo") and [Golang](https://golang.org).
 Let's take some examples to exaplain this:

-1. `Duration` 锛?This is a time inteval class, with a time unit.
+1. `Duration` : This is a time inteval class, with a time unit.
 It is referenced to the implementation of `Duration` of the `Golang` project.
 We have seen some many cases that the time interval without a unit.
 For example, what does `timeout` mean?
 Seconds, milliseconds or microseconds?
 We need to read the document carefully, even more, we need to read the implementation codes.
 Our `Duration` class has self-explations with the time unit.
-2. `Buffer` 锛?This is a memory buffer class.
+2. `Buffer` : This is a memory buffer class.
 It uses the two projects' advantages of `muduo` and `Golang`.
 3. `http::Server` : This is a HTTP server class with a working threads pool.
 It is thread-safe to dispatch tasks
 4. We simply use a string with the format of `"ip:port"` to represent a network address.
 This is referenced to the design of `Golang`.
 5. `httpc::ConnPool` : This is HTTP client connection pool with highly performance.
 In the future we can add more features to this class : load balance and failover.

+In addition, in the implematations we pay seriously attations to thread-safe problems.
+An event-related resource must be initialized and released in its own `EventLoop` thread, so that we can minimize the possibility of thread-safe error.
+In order to achieve this goal we reimplemented `event_add` and` event_del` and other functions.
+Each call to `event_add`, we stored the resource into thread local storage, and in the call `event_del`, we checked it whether it is stored in the thread local storage.
+And then we checked all the threads local storages to see whether there are resources not destructively released when the process was exiting.
+The detail codes are here [https://github.com/Qihoo360/evpp /blob/master/evpp/inner_pre.cc#L46~L87](https://github.com/Qihoo360/evpp/blob/master/evpp/inner_pre.cc#L46~L87).
+We are so harshly pursuit the thread safety to make a program can quietly exit or reload, because we have a deep understanding of the "developing a system to run forever and developing a system to quietly exit after running a period of time are totally two diffent things".

 # Features